RohitNagraj/MultiplayerGame/README.md

-# Sockets With Python
+# Sockets With Python \n
-A simple demo program that has a socket server that can handle 2 clients The clients, in this case, are 2 players in a pygame, which are simple squares.
-When one client moves his player, it is reflected in real-time to the other client as well.
+A simple demo program that has a socket server that can handle 2 clients \n The clients, in this case, are 2 players in a pygame, which are simple squares \n When one client moves his player, it is reflected in real-time to the other client as well \n